AuroraLeafa/kalkulator/README.md

 # kalkulator

-trust me it still have a lots of bugs xDD
+trust me it still has a lot of bugs xDD
+Fixed later